 For the following courses you may have to attend an interview, portfolio review or workshop as part of the selection process:

 - Primary and Early Years Education (with Qualified Teacher Status) BA

 If you meet the initial selection criteria for these courses you would normally be required to take part in this additional selection process.
 However, you could still be asked to attend an interview as part of the selection process for our other courses.

 Interviews, portfolio reviews and workshops normally take place between December and April.

 If you do not live in the UK, where possible you are interviewed by phone or online via Skype.

-I have never been happier with my decision to join Sussex; safe and comfortable accommodation, shops and cafés that fulfil all my needs, easily accessible healthcare – and great tutors who actually care about me as a person."
+I've never been happier with my decision to join Sussex; safe and comfortable accommodation, shops and cafés that fulfil all my needs, and easily accessible healthcare.”
 Ahmed Ali Askar

 International Foundation Year in Media and Communications